sage-code/maj/README.md

 * Maj has root words and composite words;
 * Maj root words are very short;
-* Maj words can have prefix or suffix;
+* Maj words can have a suffix;
-* Maj longer words are rarely used;
-* Maj words usually have one base meaning;

-**technical:**

-Coincidental, Maj is using the _power of 3_ to organize its grammar:

-1. There are 3 kind of sentences: {interrogative, declarative, imperative};
-1. There are 3 kind of answers: { affirmative, negative, informative };
-1. There are 3 time periods: {past, present, future};
+* Mak can have composite words formed from two root words;

 **Read more about:** [basic grammar](basic.md)